delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/README.md

 [+]

+Name of repo: PACOSPERANTO1__pacosperanto_repo__public

+[+]

 This GitHub repo offers some limited information on the Pacosperanto project.
 (The keyword here is "limited".)

+[+]

+PacoSperanto was developed by Anand Manikutty.
+Drawing on our experience with the Fulmo Talk Series, we expect a suficxe bona (trans. : "sufficiently good") community to form around the Paco Project as well.
 [+]

 # PacoSperanto